-The Policy Initiative on Digital Economy was launched at the EPF Think Week 2016 and deals with questions such as whether the digital economy creates more overall prosperity, what its respective societal challenges are, and how environmental and climate-related aspects of the digital economy can be factored in.
+The Policy Initiative on Digital Economy was launched at the EPF Think Week 2016 and deals with questions such as how more overall prosperity can be created in the digital economy, what societal challenges are, and how digitalization creates new opportunities for environmental sustainability and climate protection.

 The evolving digital economy will directly impact the achievement of the Sustainable Development Goals.
-With digitalisation being high on the G20 agenda, at the Hangzhou Summit as well as during the G20 German Presidency, EPF and its members aim at gaining insights and developing policy recommendations on how to use the digital economy as a positive force for a sustainable and inclusive development.
+With digitalisation being high on the G20 agenda, at the Hangzhou Summit as well as during the German G20 Presidency, EPF members aim at generating analyses for sound policy options on how to shape future digital societies in sustainable and inclusive ways.

-As a result of the joint work of EPF members from South Africa, India and China, three policy papers have been fed into the G20 in May 2017:
+As a result, EPF members from South Africa, India and China fed three policy papers into the G20 in May 2017:

 - Bridging the Digital Divide: Measuring Digital Literacy (HSRC, Zhejiang University | poster presentation at the T20 summit)